nvoynov/punch/README.md

 ### "punch service"

-The `$ punch service NAME [PARM] [PARAM] ...` command will punch a new service- and its test into your "punched" project.
+The `$ punch service NAME [PARM] [PARAM] ...` command will punch a new service and its test into your "punched" project.
 Code will be generated only when the current folder contains `punch.yml`.

 The output of the command will be the list of created or modified source files by the command.
 It is safe enough to prevent you from losing important changes inside punched sources.
 So when you "punched" some source and then "re-punch" the same concept again, Punch will check was the content changed from its punched state.
 The command will be aborted for changed content, or the previous copy will be backed for "wild-punched" content.